-- My pods are getting created but some build are failing with an error similar to the following in the console output or master logs:
+- My pods are getting created but some build are failing with an error similar to the following in the console output or controller logs:

 java.net.SocketTimeoutException: connect timed out at java.net.PlainSocketImpl.socketConnect(Native Method) at java.net.AbstractPlainSocketImpl.doConnect(AbstractPlainSocketImpl.java:350) at java.net.AbstractPlainSocketImpl.connectToAddress(AbstractPlainSocketImpl.java:206) at java.net.AbstractPlainSocketImpl.connect(AbstractPlainSocketImpl.java:188) at java.net.SocksSocketImpl.connect(SocksSocketImpl.java:392) at java.net.Socket.connect(Socket.java:589) at okhttp3.internal.platform.Platform.connectSocket(Platform.java:129) at okhttp3.internal.connection.RealConnection.connectSocket(RealConnection.java:246) at okhttp3.internal.connection.RealConnection.connect(RealConnection.java:166) [...]